 We use information held about you in the following ways:

-- To provide you with information concerning a dispute and manage the process in accordance with our rules.
-We provide this support to the parties to the dispute, so we can deliver our service.
-Personal data is not made available other than to those it concerns, to members who have provided the data to us or as set out in this policy.
+- To provide you with information concerning a complaint, claim or dispute and manage the process in accordance with our rules.
+We provide this support to the parties so we can deliver our service.
+Personal data is not made available other than to those it concerns, to members, businesses or clients who have provided the data to us or as set out in this policy.

 - To carry out our obligations in accordance with our scheme.

-- To contact consumers with surveys that we use for research or quality control purposes.
+- To contact consumers with marketing information or surveys that we use for research or quality control purposes.

 If you provide us with personal data about another individual, you acknowledge that you have permission from that individual to do so and that they understand how we will process their personal data.
 We recommend that they read this Privacy Notice.